Project-Interoperability/project-interoperability.github.io/README.md

 ## Privacy

-Comments, pull requests and any other messages received through this repository may be subject to the [Presidential Records Act](http://www.archives.gov/about/laws/presidential-records.html) and may be archived.
-Learn more at http://WhiteHouse.gov/privacy
+Comments, pull requests, and any other messages received through this repository may be subject to archiving requirements.
+Learn more about our privacy policies at http://ISE.gov/site-policies.